 The physical health benefits of golf have been well documented, but do not tell the complete story of how great golf can be for you.
 This review illustrates the ways that golf can help improve your physical well-being as well as your metabolic and mental health all while you have fun playing a game you love.
 Finding ways to engage yourself in activities that help promote a happy and healthy lifestyle can bring everyone less stress, more enjoyment, and a better life.
 Discussed below are ways that simply playing the game of golf can help improve function over major organs and organ systems within your body.
-Your musculoskeletal system, cardiovascular system, neurological and psychological systems, and your general metabolic systems are all the beneficiaries of regularly playing or practicing golf.
+Your musculoskeletal system, cardiovascular system, neurological and psychological systems, and your general metabolic systems are all health benefits of golf.

 The musculoskeletal system involves components of your bones and muscular organs.
 These two pieces work together to help you move.
 Maintaining musculoskeletal health is important for remaining happy and comfortable while completing many of your activities of daily living.
 Your musculoskeletal system is important for making sure you can move freely and live a pain-free lifestyle.